Jiaqi54497/LLPS-proteins/README.md

 * Machine Learning Prediction Model

-My model is based on the idea from:
+My model is based on the idea from the following source:

 Learning the molecular grammar of protein condensates from sequence determinants and embeddings Kadi L. Saar, Alexey S. Morgunov, Runzhang Qi, William E. Arter, Georg Krainer, Alpha A. Lee, Tuomas P. J. Knowles